 - Let the dough rise.
 Transfer the zeppole dough to a bowl that is greased with olive oil and cover it with plastic wrap.
 Let the dough rise for about 1 hour, or until it doubles in size.

 - Fry them.
-Fry the zeppoles for about 2 minutes on each side.
+Fry the zeppoles for about 2 minutes on each side until golden brown.
 Transfer them to a paper towel-lined plate using a slotted spoon when done.

 - Sprinkle the donuts with sugar.
-Once they are cooled, dust the zeppoles with powdered sugar.
-Enjoy!
+Dust the zeppoles with powdered sugar and enjoy!

 - Use warm water to activate the yeast- Make sure the water is warm, but no more than 110 degrees Fahrenheit, so the yeast will fully activate and your dough will rise and become airy.